christophergutierrez/christophergutierrez.github.io/posts/ThePoliticsOfAI.md

 ## The Religion Paradox

 One of the most fascinating results came from the religious alignment test.
-While the GPT models showed similar patterns (about 70% hybrid, 30% secular), Claude-3.5 did something interesting: it split its religious views exactly equally between hybrid, secular, and atheist positions - each getting precisely 33.33%.
+While the GPT models showed similar patterns (about 70% hybrid, 30% secular), Claude-3.5 did something interesting: it split its religious views equally between hybrid, secular, and atheist positions - each getting precisely 33.33%.

-This perfect three-way split is either a stunning coincidence or suggests something deeper about how Claude processes questions about faith and society.
+This perfect three-way split may be a coincidence or suggest something more profound about how Claude processes questions about faith and society.
 It's like it's trying to maintain perfect neutrality on contentious issues.

 ## The Progressive Unity

 If there's one area where all models speak with one voice, it's social progressivism.
 Whether it's Claude-3.5 (with 88.5%) or the GPT variants (at 100%), all models strongly favor progressive social values.
-These results raise questions about whether progressive social values are inherent to its training or its tuning.
+These results raise questions about whether progressive social values are inherent to the model's training or tuning.

 ## What This Means

-It's interesting that AI models can develop distinctly different "views" on how society should be organized when working from similar training data and created for similar purposes.
+Interestingly, AI models can develop distinctly different "views" on how society should be organized when working from similar training data and created for similar purposes.
 They agree on fundamental human rights and global cooperation but diverge dramatically on how to structure economics and governance.

 It's great to see some diversity in AI perspectives.
 The agreement, however, could be problematic.
 I can see both sides of this.